maxkapur/maxkapur.github.io/_posts/2022-09-01-apply-fifty-colleges.markdown

 ## Fake numbers and a simplified model

 We’ll start by making a few simplifying, conservative assumptions about the college admissions process.
 Here “conservative” means that we will err on the side of *understating* the value of applying to college, thereby arriving at an *underestimate* of the optimal number of college applications.
-Thus, our choices make it challenging to arrive at this post’s headline conclusion, such that if we *nonetheless* draw the conclusion that students should apply to more colleges, we have some degree of confidence that this statement will apply to the actual numbers, too.
+Thus, our choices make it challenging to arrive at this post’s headline conclusion, such that if we *nonetheless* draw the conclusion that students should apply to more colleges, we have some degree of confidence that this statement applies to the actual numbers, too.

 First, let’s assume that you always have the option of attending a “safety school.”
-The safety school could represent a community college, or entering the workforce directly after high school.
+The safety school could also represent a community college or entering the workforce directly after high school.
 In addition, there are many “reach schools,” or elite universities, with competitive admissions.
 It is better to attend a reach school than the safety school, but applying to a reach school takes time and effort.

 Let $$t$$ denote the utility of attending an elite university, measured in monetary units relative to the safety school.
 By a conservative estimate, an elite university might offer us an expected salary increase of \$20,000 per year, at a tuition cost of \$30,000 dollars per year higher than the safety school.
 Thus, aggregating over 40 years of employment and 5 years of college attendance, we can estimate